 - Step 1: Slice corn tortillas.
 Cut the tortillas into six equal portions creating the classic triangle chip shape.

-- Step 2: Heat oil to 350 degrees F. Use a shallow amount of oil and work in batches to fry the tortillas on each side until golden.
+- Step 2: Heat oil to 350 degrees F. Use a shallow amount of oil in a wide skillet and work in batches to fry the tortillas on each side until golden.

 - Step 3: Remove the chips from the oil and spread onto a wire cooling rack, sprinkle with salt while still warm to allow the salt to stick to the chips.